 A vertical integration is when a firm extends its operations within its supply chain.
 It means that a vertically integrated company will bring in previously outsourced operations in-house.
 The direction of vertical integration can either be upstream (backward) or downstream (forward).
 This can be achieved either by internally developing an extended production line or by acquiring vertically.

 The Four Degrees of Vertical Integration

 Obtaining all the assets, resources, and expertise needed to replicate the upstream or downstream member of the supply chain.

-Obtaining some stake in the supplier in the form of specialized investments or an equity stake to obtain agency benefits by increasing the ownership in the outcome.
+Obtaining some stake in a supplier in the form of specialized investments or an equity stake to obtain agency benefits by increasing the ownership interest in the outcome.

-The point to which a firm is not vertically integrated is when the firm relies on spot contracts to receive the immediate input necessary for its production.
+The point at which a firm is not vertically integrated is when the firm relies on spot contracts to receive the immediate input necessary for its production.